selcukercan/Software/catkin_ws/src/05-teleop/calibration/README_camera_calibration.md

 Resolution: This might be because the Raspberry-Pi did not have enough time to save the data.
 Please increase `wait_start_rosbag` and `wait_write_rosbag` inside [this script](https://github.com/selcukercan/Software/blob/system-identificiation-v1/catkin_ws/src/05-teleop/calibration/src/data_collector.py).

-Symptom: The duckiebot deviates from the trajectory, so that the AprilTag goes out of the camera’s field of view.

-Resolution: You can adjust the parameters of each command to maximize the duration

-Symptom: There are large discontinuities in the recordings despite the fact that the duckiebot does see the AprilTag most of the time.

-Resolution: One possible cause of this problem is insufficient memory.
-Please make sure to execute `docker run` command with `--memory="800m" --memory-swap="2.8g"` flags which would tell docker to utilize the swap space.
-Swap space is created and allocated during the initialization process.
-The swap space allocation is done by default since 5 October 2018.
-If you had flashed your SD card prior to that, please reflash your SD card.
-You can verify that you have swap space by executing `top` command in your duckiebot and inspecting `KiB Swap` section.

-Symptom: My problem is not listed here.
-How do I get help?

-Resolution: Though we tested the system identification procedure multiple times on different duckiebots, it is possible that something did not work for you.
-Please file an issue on GitHub, [here](https://github.com/selcukercan/Software/issues).
+Symptom: While shutting-down program complains,`ROSException: publish() to a closed topic`.

+Resolution: This is a known problem and it does not interfere with the healthy operation of the program.
+It is in the to-do list to have a graceful execution termination.
+Feel free to contribute with a pull request if you resolve this issue.

 ## Development Notes

-If you would like to develop locally on your computer you should record a rosbag and use it to emulate real operation.
+If you would like to develop locally on your computer you should record a rosbag and use it to emulate the actual operation conditions.

 After taking a rosbag containing the topics necessary for your application, on your computer start a roscore, start playing the rosbag you recorded in the background and then execute

     laptop $ roslaunch calibration camera_calibration_test_node.launch veh:=![HOST_NAME] output_dir:=![OUTPUT_DIR]